domenic/unhandled-rejections-browser-spec/README.md

 To <a id="notify-about-rejected-promises">**notify about rejected promises**</a>, perform the following steps:

+1. Unset the will notify about rejected promises flag.
 1. For each entry _p_ in the about-to-be-notified rejected promises list,
     1. Let _event_ be a new trusted `PromiseRejectionEvent` object that does not bubble and is cancelable, and which has the event name `unhandledrejection`.
     1. Initialise _event_'s `promise` attribute to _p_.